Summary

 Note: This option - to archive a course and stop enrolling learners on it entirely - is distinct from the archiving step LearnUpon performs automatically when you start a new version of the course:

-- if you re-version through the Create a new version feature, LearnUpon archives the current version, and maintains the recertification workflow on the new version of the course
+- if you re-version through the Create a new version feature, typically you're continuing to offer the course to learners.
+LearnUpon archives the current version, and maintains the recertification workflow on the new version of the course

-If learners must keep their certifications up to date, make sure you either create a new version of the course, or set up a new course with certificates instead.
-See Publish a new version of a course
+When learners must keep their certifications up to date: make sure you either create a new version of the course, or set up a new course with certificates instead.
+See Publish a new version of a course.

 See: